enterpriseDomain/ClassMaker/README.md

 Class-Manufacturer
 ============

-This is a library for creating exploitable in-place Java classes at runtime.
+This is a library for creating exploitable in-place Java classes in runtime.
 It generates the classes, based on Ecore-based metamodel.
-Methods of these can be invoked through reflection.
+Methods of those can be invoked through reflection.

 Usage sample: